 Manuel Antonio National Park

 Manuel Antonio NP’s interior is the real highlight, however, as it is a dense, tropical lowland wet forest packed with animals.
 Several trails traverse the forest, navigating through habitats for three-toed sloths, monkeys, and iguanas.
-Despite the park’s relatively small size, three distinct monkeys live in the jungle: capuchin white-faced monkeys, howler monkeys, squirrel monkeys.
+Despite the park’s relatively small size, three distinct species of monkeys live in the jungle: capuchin white-faced monkeys, howler monkeys, and squirrel monkeys.

 Manuel Antonio National Park, Costa Rica